Latest draft of a PDF version - with relevant Hebrew words in Hebrew letters - of this website comming soon.

 Every third Jew in cyberspace has a counter missionary page, so why add another one?
 Because the more you explain something, the more people will understand it.
 This page shows Jews who are wrestling with their spirituality how to look at the Tanach (Hebrew scriptures) on its own terms, instead of trying to force it into a prediction of Jesus or a Christ type of messiah.

 Missionaries claim that "Jesus fulfilled 300 prophecies from the Old Testament."
 The claims depend on verses that are either poorly translated, taken out of context, or both.
-(Actually, most of the claims in the list of 300 are just fanciful.)
-Looking at the verse in context -- which, more often than not, just means looking at an entire chapter instead of an individual verse -- and examining the translation more carefully is usually enough to show what the verse is actually about.
-Some of the verses do indeed refer to Messiah, but not to Jesus.
+Most of the claims in the list of 300 are just fanciful.
+Looking at the verse in context--which, more often than not, just means looking at an entire chapter instead of an individual verse--and examining the translation more carefully is usually enough to show what the verse is actually about.
+Some verses do indeed refer to Messiah, but not to Jesus.

 This site discusses details of sixteen of these verses (some of which are still under construction).
 If your favorite verse is not included, send me e-mail and I'll put it in.
 The discussions can't be complete because these arguments can go on forever.
 If you think I have omitted an important point, tell me, and, if I agree, I'll put it in.
 Also, e-mail me if you find any mistakes in the quotations, translations, or logic.

-NOTE: you may think you have found a mistake, but if I don't agree, your conviction doesn't obligate me.
-This sounds obvious, but at least one pushy missionary got mad that I didn't accept his words as -- ahem -- "gospel".
+NOTE: you may think you have found a mistake, but if I don't have to agree with you.
+This sounds obvious, but at least one pushy missionary got mad that I didn't accept his words as--ahem--"gospel".